This post may contain affiliate links. Please read our disclosure policy.

 Marcella Hazan’s tomato sauce is a simple and delicious 3 ingredient sauce everyone must know.
 A friend turned me onto her sauce recently and I’ve turned to it over my trusty jarred alternatives time and time again.
+Plus, it only takes about 5 minutes of active prep/cooking!

 The sheer idea of making tomato sauce from scratch sounds like a time-consuming and stressful endeavor.
 What if I told you you could prepare a delicious tomato sauce with 3 basic ingredients (plus salt) and less than 10 minutes of active effort?

 Marcella Hazan’s famous, yet foolproof sauce is made with canned whole San Marzano tomatoes, butter, onion, and a pinch of salt.
-The process consists of gently simmering everything together for 45 minutes or until the tomatoes are broken down and the sauce has thickened.
-The onion is typically discarded and the sauce can be served ‘as is’ or blended for a smoother texture.
+The process consists of gently simmering everything together for 45 minutes or until the tomatoes are broken down and the sauce has thickened into a rich and delicious sauce.

-Recipe Notes & Considerations
+Substitutions & Considerations

 Seasoning